cburst/CRAFT-Corroborative-Restoration-Authorship-Fidelity-Test/README.md

 here is the initial batch:

 &nbsp;&nbsp;&nbsp;&nbsp;📜 sentence-completer.py
-this script identifies the 10 rarest words in each text sample, replaces them with blanks, and the claimed author should fill-in-the-blanks.
+this script identifies the 10 rarest words in each text sample using the wikipedia word frequency list, replaces them with blanks, and the claimed author should fill-in-the-blanks.
 *requires weasyprint and wiki_freq.txt (included)

 &nbsp;&nbsp;&nbsp;&nbsp;📜 sentence-creator.py